-At Milford School, the SENCO has day-to-day responsibility for the operation of SEN policy and co-ordination of specific provision made to support individual pupils with SEN, including those who have EHC plans or statements yet to transfer to EHC Plans.
-Part of the role of the Senco is to co-ordinate arrangements with the class team/subject lead regarding those with SEN and disabilities.
+At Milford School, the role of the SENCO is incorporated in to that of the Inclusion Manager.
+The Inclusion Manager has day-to-day responsibility for the operation of SEN policy and coordination of specific provision made to support individual pupils with SEN, including those who have EHC plans or statements yet to transfer to EHC Plans.
+Part of the role of the Inclusion Manager is to co-ordinate arrangements with the class team/subject lead regarding those with SEN and disabilities.